dave31415/univ/README.md

 file.
 There is also one undesirable feature / bug that the candidate should find and fix, time permitting.

-The code runs in any Python 3 and does not use and does not need any libraries.
+The code runs in any Python 3 as well as Python 2.7 and does not use and does not need any libraries.
 The candidate should not use any libraries other than those in the builtin python standard lib.